milesmcc/shynet/GUIDE.md

 ---

 ## Staying Updated

 **If you install Shynet, you should strongly consider enabling notifications when new versions are released.** You can do this under the "Watch" tab on GitHub (above).
 This will ensure that you are notified when new versions are available, some of which may be security updates.
 (Shynet will never automatically update itself.)

 ## Installation

 Installation of Shynet is easy!
-Follow the [Basic Installation](#basic-installation) guide below if you'd like to run Shynet over HTTP or if you are going to be running it over HTTPS through a reverse proxy.
+Follow the [Basic Installation](#basic-installation) guide or the [Basic Installation with Docker Compose](#basic-installation-with-docker-compose) below for a minimal installation, or if you are going to be running Shynet over HTTPS through a reverse proxy.
 If you'd like to run Shynet over HTTPS without a reverse proxy, skip ahead to [Installation with SSL](#installation-with-ssl) instead.

-If you're running this on a fresh server, or don't want to deal with too much configration right now, follow the [Quick Install](#quick-install) guide below.

 > **These commands assume Ubuntu.** If you're installing Shynet on a different platform, the process will be different.

 Before continuing, please be sure to have the latest version of Docker installed.

 ### Basic Installation